dgoodine/Slogger/README.md

 *Slogger* uses much the same approach and identical function signatures as *XCGLogger*, so they are interchangeable without modifying existing logging sites.
 Be sure to check the **Advanced Features** section below – particularly *Radioactive Logging* and *Categories* – to see why I decided to go this route.

-Also note: Slogger is completely API independent, except for the Swift standard library.
+Also note: Slogger is completely API independent, except for the Swift standard library and the `Foundation` import.
 So it can be used in Mac OS X projects projects as well.
+(Mac OS X support for *CocoaPods* and *Carthage* pending.)

 **Slogger requires Xcode 7 and Swift 2.1.**